Mattwmaster58/playwright-python-language-injection/README.md

 ### How does this work?

 Since the developers of `playwright-python` were consistent with their style, that made this script a lot easier to write.
 Every single occurrence of a CSS selector argument in a function uses the name `selector` and every occurrence of a JS expression uses the argument name `expression`.
 So it's as simple as iterating over the entire API surface, and finding methods that have arguments that match the name and type annotation of `str`.
+Both async and sync APIs are supported.